 2. Tell them the truth.

 Honesty is the best policy – now as always.
-Still, honesty doesn’t mean that you need to share every gruesome detail of the event with your kids.
-Young children can be frightened by such cold, hard facts, so be sure to be age-appropriate when talking to your kids about this tragedy.
+Still, honesty doesn’t mean that you need to share every gruesome detail of such events with your kids.
+Young children can be frightened by such cold, hard facts, so be sure to be age-appropriate when talking to your kids about a tragedy.

 3. Shelter your kids from graphic video and pictures.

 In our “24/7 live” news coverage from around the world, be aware that the graphic, often disturbing video and pictures – don’t have to be part of conveying the “news” of what’s happening to your children.
 My advice is that when mass shootings occur — especially in the immediate aftermath — keep the television news programs off when your kids are around.